csf-dev/ZPT-Sharp/ZptSharp.Documentation/articles/WhatIsZptSharp.md

 # What is ZptSharp?
 ZptSharp is an open source [library for .NET] for writing HTML or XML documents based upon page templates.
-It is useable as a library, and packages are available for using it:
+It is useable as a library, and packages are available for use:

 * As an ASP.NET/ASP.NET Core MVC **View Engine**
 * As a standalone command-line application